funkonaut/funkonaut.github.io/_posts/1113-01-01-prusa-slicer.md

 <br><br><br>

 ## Using Prusa Slicer CLI
-In this folder you will find a subfolder [profiles](https://github.com/funkonaut/openSCAD_lessons/tree/main/3D_Printing/profiles) that will have different slicing profiles for different printers.
+[In this folder](https://github.com/funkonaut/openSCAD_lessons/tree/main/3D_Printing/profiles) you will find different slicing profiles for different printers.
 We obtained these by setting up the profile in the prusa-slicer GUI program (not very accessible) and exporting them to .ini files you can use these with your printer.
 Feel free to contribute ini files for other printers.
 Using a profile can be helpful to get you started printing fast.
+You can download these via git or open the .ini file and tab to the "raw" button select all and copy it into an empty .ini file on your computer.
 <br><br>

-*Note if you try to download a configuration profile and it is not showing up in your Downloads folder you may be getting a warning from your browser press f6 to switch to the browser pane with the warning and tab to "keep" and press enter.*
+*Note if you try to download a configuration profile and you hear a warning about the file harming your computer hit f6 until you move to the downloads bar and tab to "keep".*
 <br><br>

 ### Steps for Basic Printing